joselitz123/opentelemetry-local-test/README.md

 ```

 **If you see 401 Unauthorized errors:**
 This means your Grafana Cloud token is invalid or expired.
-Update the token in `.env` and restart:
+Update token in `.env` and restart:
 ```bash
 pkill -f "opentelemetry-local-test.jar"
 sleep 2